SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 - "alexa ask TC to run mac goto with parameter next section"

 Where "next" and "section" are passed to the TRIGGERcmd command as parameters.
 Rather a mouthful and a touch unreliable compared to the Smart Home device invocations.
 Unfortunately Alexa keeps hearing "perimeter" even though I've been providing feedback in the Alexa app.
+Fortunately, the TRIGGERcmd developer has offered to add "argument" as an alternative.

 I hope something might improve here.
 Ie custom Smart Home skill parameter lexicons that can be configured in commands.json.
 We could use numbers (or colours) to indicate named parameter values but that would be just too much of a cognitive load for me.
+I have added numeric alternatives for a couple commands which have an enumerated parameter but I'm not happy with it.

 To get Alexa to speak a response, TRIGGERcmd supports a "Voice Reply" field.
 This can also be set to the contents of a file that is filled in by the command.
 But this is not available for the Smart Home commands which always just speak "OK".
 I wish this could be turned off for individual commands while others always spoke the response text.
 The only Alexa option is to make a noise instead of speaking anything, including "OK".

 But for now the common actions I require are mostly available with the simpler invocation style.
 And the longer style can be spoken for the others.

-I do plan to revisit the speech design and defaults in the hope of smoothing it out a bit.
-But for now thw chosen words seem to work fairly reliably without Alexa getting excited and triggering built in actions.
+Here are the current Alexa invocations:

 ```cmd
 alexa mac play { on off }